-As a business owner (and a self confessed tech-nerd!) for the past 5 years, I’ve tried and tested hundreds of online tools and chosen the top 6 that I believe are essential, yet affordable tools for setting up and managing a virtual assistant business.
+As a business owner (and a self confessed tech-nerd!)
+I’ve tried and tested hundreds of online tools and chosen the top 6 that I believe are essential, yet affordable tools for setting up and managing a virtual assistant business.

 Many of these tools can be used not only to manage your own business, but to service your client’s as well.

 I LOVE this graphic design tool!
-With a free account, you can create social media images, business cards, presentations, PDFs etc. for yourself or your clients, and you don’t even need to be a graphic designer.
+With a free account, you can create social media images, business cards, presentations, PDFs etc and you don't even need to be a graphic designer.
 Canva enables non-graphic pros to create their own images with ease.

 They have an option to upgrade to Canva For Work which offers some additional features, but not essential for new virtual assistant business owners.

 Buffer is a social media management tool which is free to use for 1 Facebook, Twitter, LinkedIn and Google+ profile.
 The free plan also allows you to schedule up to 10 posts per platform, so it’s a great tool to schedule your weekly posts in advance.